 100 Experiential Learning Activities (2008)

 Dan Butin is an Associate Professor and Founding Dean of the School of Education & Social Policy at Merrimack College and the Executive Director of the Center for Engaged Democracy.
-For the 2013-14 academic year he is a nonresident Visiting Scientist at MIT’s Office of Digital Learning.
+For the 2013-14 academic year he was a nonresident Visiting Scientist at MIT’s Office of Digital Learning.
 Dr. Butin is the author and editor of more than seventy academic publications, including the books The Engaged Campus: Majors, Minors and Certificates as the New Community Engagement (2012), Service-Learning in Theory and Practice: The Future of Community Engagement in Higher Education (2010), Service-Learning and Social Justice Education (2008), and, most recently, Community Engagement 2.0?: Dialogues on the Future of the Civic in the Disrupted University (2014).
 Dr. Butin is the editor of Palgrave’s series Community Engagement in Higher Education, an Associate Editor of the Michigan Journal of Community Service Learning and a board member of the Journal of College and Character.
 He was named one of the top 100 "Public Presence" Education Scholars in 2013 by Education Week.
 Dr. Butin's research focuses on issues of educator preparation and policy, and community engagement.
 He blogs at the Education Policy Blog and at the Huffington Post.
 Prior to working in higher education, Dr. Butin was a middle school math and science teacher and the chief financial officer of Teach For America.
 More about Dr. Butin’s work can be found at www.danbutin.net.Click here to see full CV. he can be contacted at email@example.com or firstname.lastname@example.org.

 Recent Keynote Talks